DOCKET

 BE & SE v.
 Vigo County School Corp. et al (U.S. Dist.
 Ct. – So.
 Dist.
 Of Ind.)
 [11/21]

-The plaintiffs are transgender freshman boys who attend Terre Haute North Vigo High School.
+The plaintiffs are transgender boys who, at the time of the filing of the case, were freshmen who attend Terre Haute North Vigo High School.
 They have been diagnosed with gender dysphoria, prescribed hormones, have legally changed their names, and have legally changed the gender markers on their birth certificates.
 Nonetheless, the school will not allow them to use male restrooms or locker rooms, and requires that they either use the girls’ restrooms or the only single-occupancy restroom in the school, which is located in the nurse’s office.
 Indiana Legal Services is co-counseling the case.
-The district court granted a preliminary injunction and the matter is being appealed and has been joined with the A.C. case.
-The Seventh Circuit issued a joint ruling in our favor in August with the A.C. case.
-The school system did not seek certiorari, but the case has been stayed pending a resolution of the certiorari decision in A.C.
+The district court granted a preliminary injunction and the matter was appealed and has been joined with the A.C. case.
+The Seventh Circuit issued a joint ruling in our favor in August.
+The school system did not seek certiorari.
+The case is back in the district court and has been set for a settlement conference.

 ATTORNEYS: Kenneth J. Falk, Stevie J. Pactor; Megan Stuart and Kathleen Bensberg from Indiana Legal Services